blazingdrummer/BakedModpack/Baked-dev/BepInEx/plugins/Moffein-BanditReloaded/README.md

 - Increased Assassinate max barrier gain from 12% to 20%.
 - Reduced Lights Out debuff bonus damage from 350% to 250%.
 - Fixed skills being broken in multiplayer.
+`1.1.0`
+- Added support for Vengeance.
+- Fixed Smokebomb being able to proc items on the user when Chaos is enabled.
+- Increased Lights Out debuff bonus damage from 250% to 300%.
+`1.1.1`
+- Fixed elite enemies instakilling Bandit.